Air Fryer Recipe

 Method

-- In a saucepan, bring water to a boil.
-Add quinoa and reduce heat to a simmer.
-Cover and cook for about 15 minutes or until the water is absorbed, and the quinoa is fluffy.
-Remove from heat.
+1. In a saucepan, bring the water to the boil.
+Add the quinoa, then reduce the heat to a simmer.
+Cover and cook for about 15 minutes, or until the water has been absorbed and the quinoa is fluffy.
+Remove from the heat.

-- In a large mixing bowl, mash the black beans with a fork or potato masher until they are mostly smooth but with some chunks remaining.
+2. In a large mixing bowl, mash the black beans with a fork or potato masher until mostly smooth, leaving a few chunks for texture.

-- In a skillet, heat olive oil over medium heat.
-Add chopped onion and garlic, sauté until the onion is translucent and fragrant.
+3. Heat the olive oil in a skillet over medium heat.
+Add the chopped onion and garlic, then sauté until the onion is translucent and fragrant.

-- Add the onion and garlic mixture, along with cooked quinoa, cumin, smoked paprika, salt, pepper, fresh coriander, breadcrumbs, and beaten egg into the mashed black beans.
-Mix thoroughly until all ingredients are well combined.
+4. Add the onion and garlic mixture to the mashed black beans, along with the cooked quinoa, cumin, smoked paprika, salt, pepper, fresh coriander, breadcrumbs, and beaten egg.
+Mix thoroughly until everything is well combined.

-- Place the patties into the air fryer basket in a single layer.
-You may need to cook them in batches depending on the size of your air fryer.
+7. Arrange the patties in the air fryer basket in a single layer.
+Depending on the size of your air fryer, you may need to cook them in batches.

 Why this works in an air fryer